Calculator/Resources/NC Paycheck Calculator: Complete Guide to North Carolina Pay

 Pre-Tax Deductions That Reduce Your Tax Burden

-Maximizing pre-tax deductions can significantly increase your take-home pay by reducing your taxable income:
+Maximizing pre-tax deductions can significantly increase your take-home pay by reducing your taxable income, potentially saving hundreds of dollars annually.
+Here's how each deduction works:

 401(k) Contributions